lucylow/blank-canvas-98364306/README.md

 ## 1. Project Overview

 SafeStep AR is a decentralized safety platform that helps women and gender‑diverse individuals navigate the “last mile” home safely.
-The web application provides a desktop interface to explore the ecosystem, view mock routes, manage NFTs, participate in DAO governance, and browse community reports.
+The web application provides a desktop interface to explore the ecosystem, view  routes, manage NFTs, participate in DAO governance, and browse community reports.
 It serves as both a marketing tool and a functional dashboard, complementing the mobile AR experience.

 **Key Features:**
 - Interactive map preview with color‑coded safe routes.